Cosylab/autoparamDriver/docs/source/tutorial.rst

 could be presented as a finished example application, it is more instructive to show each step separately and explain the reasoning behind it.

+Note that the tutorial uses the C++03 standard.
+You are free (and encouraged!) to code in a later version of the standard.

 Creating an app
 ---------------